flengyel/Zettel-Critique-Assistant-GPT/Zettel-template.md

 # ZTEMP.1.0.24.0228 Zettel Template

 The Zettel body begins an H1 header.
-In my system, the H1 header duplicates the immutable, unique ID and title with the following syntax, however, this choice is optional.
+In my system, the H1 header duplicates the immutable, unique ID and title with the following syntax; however, this choice is optional.
 ```markdown
 # immutableID title
 ```
 Titles aren't immutable, unlike IDs.
 The Zettel body ends immediately before the **SEE ALSO** section below.

+## Customization notes

+_This section guides personalizing your Zettel template.
+Remember, these elements can be adjusted to suit your note-taking preferences and workflow.
+For example, while this template places the immutable ID to the left of the title, some users might prefer it to the right._

 ## Definitions